 Make the most out of carry-ons

 If you’re traveling by plane, then be sure to take full advantage of the personal bag allowances on airlines.
-I typically use a large tote as a purse when I’m using an airline.
+Most typically use a large tote as a purse when they’re using an airline.
 You can stuff all your toiletries, small electronics, personal items, and even clothing.
 It’s a great way to maximize your ability to bring items without checking additional bags or overdoing it with the luggage.
 You can even keep a smaller bag within the tote for females and then you can put your essentials like phone, wallet, and keys in that.
 Consolidating your belongings is one of the best travel nurse packing tips we can provide.

 Avoid the “what-if” items

 Sometimes our fears of being without our items make us want to bring all those knickknacks that in all honesty, we probably will never end up needing.
-Instead, take a risk by traveling without that winter parka when it’s summertime just in case it gets cold and definitely don’t bring that waffle iron on the off chance that you’ll get a hankering for homemade breakfast when you haven’t even eaten breakfast for 5 years anyway.
+Instead, take a risk by traveling without that winter parka when it’s summertime just in case it gets cold, and definitely, don’t bring that waffle iron on the off chance that you’ll get a hankering for homemade breakfast when you haven’t even eaten breakfast for 5 years anyway.
 At the end of the day, you can purchase things at your new location.
 If you’re worried about price, you can always look at consignment shops or online marketplaces.

 Wear your luggage

 When you’re transporting your belongings to your new city, remember to wear larger things.
-Example: wear those clunky hiking boots and pack the flip flops in your bags.
+Example: wear those clunky hiking boots and pack the flip-flops in your bags.
 You can stuff things in your pocket, too.
 You can also layer up while in transit so that you can comfortably bring items like hoodies or sweaters without having to cram them into your bags.
 It might be a pain when going through TSA, but you’ll certainly save room during your travels!

 Bring basic clothing

-The more crazy patterned clothes you bring along, the less use you can make of them.
-Instead of bringing a boat load of multi-colored or highly trendy items that are hard to pair, bring neutral colored classic items.
+The crazier patterned clothes you bring along, the less use you can make of them.
+Instead of bringing a boatload of multi-colored or highly trendy items that are hard to pair, bring neutral colored classic items.
 This way, you’ll be able to mix your wardrobe up and also get away with wearing the same things more often.

 Don’t bring items you can pick up for cheap when you get there